NixOS/nix.dev/source/guides/troubleshooting.md

 This is a [known issue](https://github.com/NixOS/nix/issues/1251).

-It means that using a new version of Nix upgraded the SQLite schema of the [database](https://nix.dev/manual/nix/stable/glossary#gloss-nix-database), and then you tried to use an older version Nix.
+It means that using a new version of Nix upgraded the SQLite schema of the [database](https://nix.dev/manual/nix/stable/glossary#gloss-nix-database), and then you tried to use an older version of Nix.

 The solution is to dump the database, and use the old Nix version to re-import the data: